 CSF flow abnormalities are common in patients with increased ICP and hydrocephalus, and 70% of patients with LC have ventricular outlet obstructions, abnormal spinal canal flow, or impaired flow over the cortical convexities, but these can be reversed with local radiation therapy.
 A CSF-flow study is recommended for all patients at the initiation of intrathecal chemotherapy, and such therapy should be deferred if an obstruction is noted.
 Systemic therapy can be useful if the blood-brain barrier already has been disrupted or if the chemotherapeutic agent is lipid soluble.

-Third-line agent, cleared from CSF within minutes and has survival curves similar to those of MTX with less neurologic toxicity (most common being transient limb paresthesias).
+Clinical Context: Third-line agent that acts as an alkylating agent.
+Intrathecal administration is an off-label use in the United States.
+It is cleared from CSF within minutes and has survival curves similar to those of methotrexate (MTX) with less neurologic toxicity (most common being transient limb paresthesias).
 Unlike MTX, no antidote for resulting myelosuppression is available.
-Causes cross-linking of DNA strands, inhibiting of RNA, DNA, and protein synthesis and thus cell proliferation.
+Causes cross-linking of DNA strands, inhibition of RNA, DNA, and protein synthesis, and thus cell proliferation.

 Once intrathecal chemotherapy has been initiated for leptomeningeal carcinomatosis (LC), check CSF cytology every 4 weeks.